marisarpo/horizons-week02/day4/horello-ajax/readme.md

 You're successfully consuming data from the Trello API.
 The final, final step (aside from all those bonus steps below, ignore them for now) is to write our changes back to the API so they persist in the cloud.
 You're on your own for this part, too.
-Here are a few more tips:
+Here are a couple more tips:

 - Think carefully about the data flow when creating a new list or a new card.
 Do you create the object locally first, in memory, or do you